strapi/documentation/docs/developer-docs/latest/guides/unit-testing.md

 /** this code is called once before all the tested are finished */ afterAll(async done => {
   const dbSettings = strapi.config.get('database.connections.default.settings');

+  //close server to release the db-file await strapi.destroy();

   //delete test database after all tests if (dbSettings && dbSettings.filename) {